 Should my pet be vaccinated?

-No medication is without risk, but the benefits of vaccinating pets certainly outweigh the few risks because many common vaccinations in pets protect against devastating diseases, such as rabies, and possibly death.
+No medication is without risk, but the benefits of vaccinating pets certainly outweigh the few risks because many common vaccinations in pets protect against devastating diseases, such as rabies, and even death.
 Vaccinations not only protect pets, they are also a component of human disease prevention.
 Approximately 59,000 people worldwide die each year from rabies, according to the World Health Organization, but only one or two deaths occur in the US, where laws require pets to be vaccinated and more than $300 million is spent annually on rabies prevention.
-Widespread vaccination means that few pets acquire rabies and few humans are exposed to the deadly disease.
-More than 95% of rabies deaths occur in Africa and Asia, both of which lack successful vaccination programs.
+Widespread vaccination means that few pets get rabies and few humans are exposed.
+More than 95% of rabies deaths occur in Africa and Asia, which lack successful vaccination programs.

 What are the risks of vaccinating my pet?

-The most likely vaccination complications include tissue swelling around the injection site; mild signs of illness such as fever, lethargy, and soreness; and an allergic reaction to the vaccine that can range from mild to life threatening.
+The most likely vaccination complications include tissue swelling around the injection site; mild signs of illness such as fever, lethargy, and soreness; and allergic reactions to the vaccine that can range from mild to life-threatening.
 The likelihood of a dangerous reaction is low, whereas the likelihood of your pet developing a life-threatening disease if he is not vaccinated is much higher.

 What determines which vaccines my pet should receive?